lukso-network/docs/docs/learn/dapp-developer/read-profile-data.md

 </div>
 </details>

 To read the profile data you simply instantiate `erc725.js` with your profile address, an RPC provider (`web3`, `ethereum`, `ethers`) or plain RPC URL, and an IPFS gateway.
+You can find RPC URLs for LUKSO networks on the network pages: [mainnet](../../networks/mainnet/parameters.md) / [testnet](../../networks/testnet/parameters.md).

-You can call [`getData()`](../../tools/erc725js/classes/ERC725.md#getdata) to get all data keys that are stored on the profile smart contract and in your provided JSON schema.
+[`getData()`](../../tools/erc725js/classes/ERC725.md#getdata) allows you to get all data keys that are stored on the profile smart contract and in your provided JSON schema.

 <!-- prettier-ignore-start -->